mircealungu/mircea/thoughtstream.md

 The ultimate message of christianity is one of hope.
 The story of Christ says that, not even after death one should give up hope.
 Hope is greater than death.

-And love is greater than hope.
+And *"love is greater than hope"*.
 The arithmetic of christianity :)

 **May 4**